-- Nutribullet because drinking a nice coffee smoothie while watching Netflix without purchasing it from Starbucks would definitely boost my mood.
+- Food blender because drinking a nice coffee smoothie while watching Netflix without purchasing it from Starbucks would definitely boost my mood.

 - Breakfast sandwich maker because walking in the cold during winter for breakfast is one part of college life I wouldn’t want to revisit.